Jolly-Roger-Telephone-Company/cidvv-spec/cidvv-whitepaper-01.md

 - Robocalls and spoofing scams cost billions annually.
 - International and TDM calls often lack reliable identity.
 - STIR/SHAKEN provides strong attestation where fully deployed, but coverage remains incomplete globally.
+- **Sophisticated scammers and robocallers frequently intentionally route calls through TDM/SS7 segments specifically to strip or downgrade STIR/SHAKEN attestation**, exploiting the fact that many networks still carry traffic over legacy infrastructure.
-- Legitimate callers struggle to reach customers because their numbers are frequently blocked or labeled as spam.
+- Legitimate callers (enterprises, banks, healthcare providers) struggle to reach customers because their numbers are frequently blocked or labeled as spam.
 ## The CIDVV Solution

 CIDVV is a lightweight challenge-response mechanism that verifies **reachability and control** of an asserted Caller-ID using the existing telephone network.